javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 For objects, there's no to-boolean conversion, because all objects are `true` in a boolean context.
 So there are only string and numeric conversions.

-The numeric conversion happens when we substract objects or apply mathematical functions.
-For instance, `Date` objects (to be covered in the chapter <info:date>) can be substracted, and the result of `date1 - date2` is the time difference between two dates.
+The numeric conversion happens when we subtract objects or apply mathematical functions.
+For instance, `Date` objects (to be covered in the chapter <info:date>) can be subtracted, and the result of `date1 - date2` is the time difference between two dates.

 As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.